Ergodic properties of boundary actions and Nielsen--Schreier theory: Introduction

 The choice of the generating set $\A$ determines a natural \emph{uniform} probability measure $\m$ on $\pt F$ which is quasi-invariant under the action of $F$.
 This measure can also be interpreted in a number of other ways.
 Namely, as the measure of maximal entropy of the unilateral Markov shift in the space of infinite irreducible words, as a conformal density (Patterson measure), or as the hitting ($\equiv$ harmonic) measure of the simple random walk on the group.
 In the latter interpretation the measure space $(\pt F,\m)$ is actually isomorphic to the Poisson boundary of the random walk, and it is this interpretation that plays an important role in our work.

-The main goal of the present paper is to study the basic ergodic properties, i.e., ergodicity and conservativity, of the action of a subgroup $H\le F$ on the boundary $\pt F$ with respect to the measure $\m$.
+The main goal of the present paper is to study the basic ergodic properties, i.e., ergodicity and conservativity, of the action of an arbitrary subgroup $H\le F$ on the boundary $\pt F$ with respect to the measure $\m$.
 Our principal results are:

-\begin{itemize} \item An explicit combinatorial description of the Hopf decomposition of the boundary action (\thmref{th:1} and \thmref{th:2}) and the identification of its conservative part with the horospheric limit set (\thmref{th:coinc}); \item A sufficient condition of complete dissipativity of the boundary action (\thmref{th:4}) and a necessary and sufficient condition of its conservativity (\thmref{th:cor3}) in terms of the growth of the group $H$ ($\equiv$ the cogrowth of the associated Schreier graph $X$) and of $X$, respectively; \item Numerous new examples illustrating and clarifying the interrelations between various related notions (\secref{sec:exincl} and \secref{sec:exx}). \end{itemize}
+\begin{itemize} \item An explicit combinatorial description of the Hopf decomposition of the boundary action in terms of what we call the Schreier limit set (\thmref{th:1} and \thmref{th:2}); \item Identification of the conservative part of the Hopf decomposition with the horospheric limit set (\thmref{th:coinc}); \item A sufficient condition of complete dissipativity of the boundary action (\thmref{th:4}) and a necessary and sufficient condition of its conservativity (\thmref{th:cor3}) in terms of the growth of the group $H$ ($\equiv$ the cogrowth of the associated Schreier graph $X$) and of $X$, respectively; \item Numerous new examples illustrating and clarifying the interrelations between various conditions (\secref{sec:exincl} and \secref{sec:exx}). \end{itemize}

 On the other hand, we expect our approach to be useful for purely algebraic problems as well.
 For instance, our analysis of the ergodic properties of the boundary action allows us to give a conceptual proof of an old theorem of Karrass--Solitar on finitely generated subgroups of a free group (\remref{rem:KarSol}).